 The Office of Human Resources will contact the new faculty member well in advance of their start date.
-An individual orientation will be scheduled, which will include topics such as policies and benefits.
-Employees will be taken to the OneCard Office to get their campus ID, and then to Technology to meet with a staff member who will review email, Blackboard, ALERT, etc. If it's ready, the new faculty member will receive their laptop at this time.
+An individual orientation will be scheduled, which will include topics such as payroll, policies, and benefits.
+In addition, new employees will be taken to the OneCard Office to get their campus ID, and then to Information